pp-jia/MSAF-Net/README.md

-# MSAF-Net
+# The Official Implementation of MSFN-Net

+🎉 We have been accepted at ICMR-2025!

-The code repository for the ICMR 2025 paper titled  "Multi-modal Similarity Guided Adaptive Fusion Network for Short Video Fake News Detection"
+This is the official code for the 《Multi-modal Similarity Guided Adaptive Fusion Network for Short Video Fake News Detection》

 ## TODO List
 - [ ] Paper
+- [ ] Code
 - [ ] Model weights
-- [ ] code